RTA Roadway Corridors

 La Cañada Drive, Calle Concordia to River Road (RTA Ballot #11) – Completed

-This stretch of roadway was constructed in two phases, giving drivers, bicyclists and pedestrians six miles of new pavement, bike lanes, sidewalks and a multi-use path.
+This project provided drivers, bicyclists and pedestrians with six miles of new pavement, bike lanes, sidewalks and a multi-use path.
 It connected existing four-lane roadways north and south of the project and eliminated a major gap in the region’s arterial road network.
-The project required reconstruction of the La Cañada Drive/Orange Grove Road intersection and installation of drainage facilities along the corridor to prevent roadway flooding during heavy rains.
+The project required reconstruction of the La Cañada Drive and Orange Grove Road intersection and installation of drainage facilities along the corridor to prevent roadway flooding during heavy rains.

-Phase 1 (Calle Concordia to Ina Road) was completed in September 2011.
+Phase 1, Calle Concordia to Ina Road, was completed in 2011.

-Phase 2 (Ina Road to River Road) was completed in spring 2015.
+Phase 2, Ina Road to River Road, was completed in 2015.